PGB-LIV/mzidFLR/README.md

 *[optional: contaminant prefix]* -
 As default, uses "CONTAM_" as database contaminant prefix.
 Can be changed using this parameter.
-If contaminant prefix absent from database, use "contam_UNKNOWN"
+If contaminant prefix absent from database, use "contam_UNKNOWN" Using this paramter requires a list of contaminant IDs to be provided.
+We have supplied the file "cRAP_contaminants.txt" which contains the IDs of cRAP database contaminants.
+Any further contaminants used would need to be added to this list in order to be correctly identified.

 ![Workflow_image](https://user-images.githubusercontent.com/57440286/205335117-e3eea3e7-371c-4736-9d7a-2baf0f10996f.jpg)